vii33/PomodoroClock/README.md

 * Visual Feedback with color changing time bar
 * Stays always on top of other applications
 * Remembers window position and size upon next start.
+* Also shows progression in task bar
 * Built with .Net 4.5

 ## Remarks
 Software doesn’t play a ringing sound after the Pomodoro / Break.
-I find this disturbing in an office environment.
+Perhaps I'll add this feature later.

 *If the software helps you or you have some questions, feel free to contact me.*